 St. Paul's UCC Earthwise Team

-Join us in environmental activities--large and small, at home and in church.
+We receive yearly recognition from the Minnesota Conference of the UCC as an Earthwise Church.
+Join us in environmental activities—large and small, at home and in church.
 Let's all reduce our carbon footprint for the sake of our children and our global neighbors!